EnTT 3.15.0

 A delegate can be used as a general purpose invoker with no memory overhead for free functions, lambdas and members provided along with an instance on which to invoke them.

-It doesn't claim to be a drop-in replacement for an std::function, so don't expect to use it whenever an std::function fits well.
-That said, it's most likely even a better fit than an std::function in a lot of cases, so expect to use it quite a lot anyway.
+It does not claim to be a drop-in replacement for an std::function, so do not expect to use it whenever an std::function fits well.
+That said, it is most likely even a better fit than an std::function in a lot of cases, so expect to use it quite a lot anyway.

 The interface is trivial.
 It offers a default constructor to create empty delegates: